Theobromine: Sources

-Theobromine can also be found in trace amounts in the kola nut, the guarana berry, yerba mate (Ilex paraguariensis), Ilex vomitoria, Ilex guayusa, and the tea plant.
+Theobromine can also be found in trace amounts in the kola nut, the guarana berry, yerba mate (Ilex paraguariensis), and the tea plant.

 The mean theobromine concentrations in cocoa and carob products are:

 Biosynthesis

 Theobromine is a purine alkaloid derived from xanthosine, a nucleoside.
 Cleavage of the ribose and N-methylation yields 7-methylxanthosine.
 7-Methylxanthosine in turn is the precursor to theobromine, which in turn is the precursor to caffeine.

 Pharmacology

 Even without dietary intake, theobromine may occur in the body as it is a product of the human metabolism of caffeine, which is metabolised in the liver into 12% theobromine, 4% theophylline, and 84% paraxanthine.

 In the liver, theobromine is metabolized into xanthine and subsequently into methyluric acid.
 Important enzymes include CYP1A2 and CYP2E1.
-The elimination half life of theobromine is between 6 to 8 hours.
+The elimination half life of theobromine is between 6 and 8 hours.

-Unlike caffeine, which is highly water soluble, theobromine is only slightly water soluble and is more fat soluble, and thus peaks more slowly in the blood.
-While caffeine peaks after only 30 minutes, theobromine requires 2-3 hours to peak.
+Unlike caffeine, which is highly water-soluble, theobromine is only slightly water-soluble and is more fat soluble, and thus peaks more slowly in the blood.
+While caffeine peaks after only 30 minutes, theobromine requires 2–3 hours to peak.

-"The main mechanism of action for methylxanthines has long been established as an inhibition of adenosine receptors".
+The primary mechanism of action for theobromine inside the body is inhibition of adenosine receptors.
 Its effect as a phosphodiesterase inhibitor is thought to be small.